-Research: I am currently a postdoctoral research associate affiliated with Computer Laboratory (2009-2011), Statistical Laboratory (2011-2012) and Clare College, University of Cambridge.
-I have been previously affiliated with Cambridge Statistical Laboratory.
-I apply statistical modelling to study transport traffic, communication and energy systems.
-In particular, I am currently studying multipath and multicast communication protocols in mobile wireless ad-hoc networks.
-I am also interested in distributed energy storage systems with high penetration of renewables.
+Research: Between 2009 and 2015 I have been a research associate affiliated with Computer Laboratory (2009-2011), Statistical Laboratory (2011-2012) and Clare College (2012-2015), University of Cambridge.
+I applied statistical modelling to study transport traffic, communication and energy systems.
+In particular, I studied properties of multipath and multicast communication protocols in mobile wireless ad-hoc networks.
+I also took interest in distributed energy storage systems with high penetration of renewables.

 Broadly speaking, my research interests include stochastic modelling and statistical inference, as well as optimal experimental design problems; priority queueing systems with switchover times, polling systems; optimisation on graphs and networks; random matrix theory and its applications.

-While I am currently looking into mathematics of communication, energy and power network systems, I have recently been working on the TIME-EACM project, which explored how sensor networks and distributed systems can be used in order to improve transport traffic management and control.
+While my recent work includes mathematics of communication, energy and power network systems, I have earlier been working on the TIME-EACM project, which explored how sensor networks and distributed systems can be used in order to improve transport traffic management and control.
 In particular, I was working on statistical modelling and analysis of sparse urban transport traffic data.

 My previous research includes a PhD in Operational Research on `Switchover Time Modelling in Priority Queueing Systems' and a PhD in Statistics on `Inference and Experimental Design for Percolation and Random Graph Models'.
 In my MSc thesis I was interested in the spectral analysis of sample covariance matrices: specifically, the dissertation discussed computational aspects and numerical realisation of the Tracy-Widom distributions as well as the solution to Painleve II differential equation (with realisations in R/S-Plus).

-Teaching: In Lent term 2013-2014 I am teaching (together with Dr Richard Gibbens) an MPhil/Part III course Flows in Networks.
-As a College Research Associate at Clare College (since 2012) I provide supervisions in Part IA Maths B. I also supervised Part IA Computer Science Tripos students in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Robinson/Selwyn/Sidney colleges.
+Teaching: In Lent term 2013-2014 and 2014-2015 I taught (together with Dr Richard Gibbens) an MPhil/Part III course Flows in Networks.
+As a College Research Associate at Clare College (since 2012) I provided supervisions in Part IA Maths B. I also supervised Part IA Computer Science Tripos students in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Robinson/Selwyn/Sidney colleges.

 My CV is available here.